rach7777/monax-may/content/docs/tutorials/solidity/solidity_1_the_five_types_model.md

 On top of this, we would also recommend checking out the [Ethereum wiki](https://github.com/ethereum/wiki/wiki).
 It has links to the above mentioned docs, and a lot of other information as well, such as the [contract ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) and the [natspec (for documentation)](https://github.com/ethereum/wiki/wiki/Ethereum-Natural-Specification-Format).
 To discuss Eris-specific implementations, the Eris Industries team can be reached on [#erisindustries](irc://freenode.net/#erisindustries) on Freenode or [our own support forum](https://support.erisindustries.com)

 About trust: The systems we study here are designed to be modular, i.e. parts of the code can be replaced during runtime, which in turn makes them inherently trust-ful.
 Someone must be allowed to make these updates.
 It is important to know this.
 If you want to learn how to write small trust-less, automated systems this is not really the place (although many of the principles are the same in both types of systems).

-## Dependencies

-This sequence of tutorials assumes that you have an understanding of the `eris` tooling to the point we ended in our [101 tutorial sequence](/docs/tutorials/getting-started/).

 # Smart contracts as services